 The Board of Directors of the Philadelphia Baptist Association (PBA) is comprised of women and men, clergy and layperson alike.
 The Board is a group of committed persons from different backgrounds with varying gifts, interests, and expertise who have joined together to provide support, leadership, and counsel to the association.
 Each person, gifted in their own right and representing member congregations, pool their resources to help undergird, strengthen, and support the work of PBA.
-We are thankful, particularly to Reverend Dr. James McJunkin, Executive Minister, and his staff as they work tirelessly to ensure that the work and mission of PBA is carried out effectively from day to day, month to month, and year to year.
+We are thankful, particularly to Reverend Dr. James McJunkin, Regional Executive Pastor, and his staff as they work tirelessly to ensure that the work and mission of PBA is carried out effectively from day to day, month to month, and year to year.

 During their meeting on December 2, 2014 the Board of Directors adapted the follow statement to reaffirm our commitment to Baptist principles and our historic principles of Association:

 REGIONAL RELATIONSHIPS WITH INDIVIDUAL MEMBER CONGREGATIONS